Private coil fitting near you

 Why choose a contraceptive coil?

 - This procedure should always be carried out by a healthcare professional trained in coil insertions

 - The contraceptive coil is probably one of the most effective forms of contraception on the market

-- At best, if 1000 women used a coil for contraception, less than 1 woman would get pregnant.
-That’s not bad odds!
+- At best, if 1000 women used a coil for contraception, less than 1 woman would get pregnant in a year

 - They last between 3 and 10 years, so once fitted, you can forget about it, well, until the date it expires of course!

 - Specific coils such as the Mirena can also be used as part of Menopause Hormonal Therapy, can treat heavy periods, and can help with symptoms of endometriosis and adenomyosis

 - Some coils can even protect against certain cancers